jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 In this scenario we are reading only committed values but in the scope of a single transaction the value `A` got changed from `100` to `50`, without T1 transaction doing anything.
 This does not cause issues with data integrity by itself but it makes transaction not run in full isolation.
+This anomaly is sometimes referred as **Fuzzy Read**.

 ### Phantom read